AmirAmemi/nouvelair-delay-watch/README.md

 **Project created and maintained by ****[Amir Amemi](https://www.amemi.de)**

-Design inspired by real-world flight information displays to maintain an authentic aviation feeling.
+Design inspired by real-world flight information displays to maintain an authentic aviation feeling. and

 ---